 The problem is well understood.
 The real question is what to do about it?

-In the U.S., the “investor return gap” and the general lack of value-add from the investment management industry has generated much discussion but little action.
+In the United States, the “investor return gap” and the general lack of value-add from the investment management industry has generated much discussion but little action.
 It remains an odd “market anomaly” to economists, suggesting a potential market failure.
 Industry practitioners, who benefit from this anomaly, are happy to conclude the invisible hand is right in some mysterious way and they are worth the fees they charge (also in some mysterious way).
 The US regulator has largely counted on the market to sort things out gradually over time.
 After all, consumers of financial services are consenting adults; poor financial literacy is a choice.
 Perhaps getting fleeced is the market teaching investors a valuable life lesson and moving wealth from the financially naïve to the financially savvy; perhaps that is a necessary process for market efficiency.
 Thus argue supporters of the laissez-faire approach.
-Regardless, the current state of affairs in the US is captured by the iconic book Where are the Clients’ Yachts, which laments the persistent outcome where investment professionals do extremely well, even when their clients do not.
+Regardless, the current state of affairs in the United States is captured by the iconic book Where Are the Customers’ Yachts, which laments the persistent outcome where investment professionals do extremely well, even when their clients do not.

 Since the Chinese market can’t be trusted to solve the problem, the proposal currently under debate in China is to regulate compensation in the financial services sector.
 Specifically, regulators want to link compensation to (dollar-weighted) client outcomes.
 China has already begun pushing this approach through its state-owned financial institutions.
 (For those who can read Chinese, here is a short article from Caixin Insights outlining the issue.)